 Frankfurt am Main has Germany’s largest Christmas market as well as its tallest Christmas tree.
 (Both claims are disputed but the market is indeed big and the tree tall.)
 The center of the market is on the Römerplatz in the heart of the historic old town.
 However, Frankfurt’s Christmas market spreads out along the banks of the Main River as well as down the Zeil pedestrian shopping street.
 Frankfurt is a modern city, so apart from the Römerplatz, the background buildings are positively 20th century and not romantic medieval.

 Transit passengers at Frankfurt International Airport (FRA) without sufficient time to travel into town, can enjoy smaller Christmas markets in both terminals at the airport.
 Train passengers can do the same at Frankfurt’s Hauptbahnhof (Main Train Station).

 Berlin – the Largest Number of Christmas Markets

 German Christmas Markets in Smaller Towns

 All major German cities and towns have Christmas markets but it is usually the smaller towns that offer more romantic settings.
 For medieval flavor, perennial tourist favorite Rothenburg ob der Tauber is hard to beat.
 If visiting on a weekend, it is worth bearing in mind that Rothenburg was a major bustling market town during the Middle Ages too.
 Trains to Rothenburg ob der Tauber always require transfers but this little town is worth the trouble.

 In the far north of Germany, near Hamburg, is Lübeck.
 Although now a city, its historic old town full of brick Gothic buildings is on an island in the Trave River.
 This UNESCO World Cultural Heritage-listed site offers a magical setting for the Lübeck Christmas market that has been a tradition since 1648.

-German Christmas markets has a long tradition and is a highlight of advent in Germany.
+German Christmas markets have a long tradition and are highlights of the advent period in Germany.
 Visits to Weihnachtsmärkte need not cost a fortune, as cheap flights are available on low-cost airlines flying from London, the UK, and Ireland to Germany.